gjoeckel/ncas-usu-canvas/projects/ncas-usu-canvas/user-stories.md

 **WHAT THE USER SEES/EXPERIENCES**

 - User clicks "Create a free USU Canvas account" link from:
-  - Sign-in banner on Core Skills page, OR
+  - Sign-in banner on any Core Skill detail page, OR
-  - Direct navigation to account creation page
+  - Direct navigation to the account creation page
 - Page navigates to account creation page (`/courses/{courseId}/pages/create-a-free-usu-canvas-account`)
 - Account creation instructions and enrollment link are displayed
 - User can follow instructions to create account